The problem of price wars is a significant one for businesses.

 The Problem of Price Wars

-The problem of price wars is a significant one for businesses.
 Consumers generally love price wars.
-(It is possible for price wars to hurt consumers long term but in the short term lower prices share more of the value created by business making consumers happier.)
-Managers can more easily see the downsides of price wars.
-Lower prices mean lower margins and if everyone is cutting price you probably aren’t gaining too much in the way of volume to make up for the lower margins given the relative prices are similar.
+It is possible for such conflicts to hurt consumers long-term but in the short-term lower prices share more of the value created by the business.
+This makes consumers happier.
+Managers can more easily see the downsides of overly competitive pricing.
+Lower prices mean lower margins.
+If everyone is cutting price, you probably aren’t gaining too much in the way of volume to make up for the lower margins given the relative prices are similar.
 Lower margins and similar volumes just mean lower profits.

 Advice for Price Wars